 Many webhosting sites offer free accounts with limited disk storage.
 The amount offered by most sites, usually 1500 to 2000 MB, is more than enough for all the code exercises.
 Some of the exercises in this book can only done through a server.
 It is important, therefore, to secure resources on a server.
 Many webhosting sites offer this service for free.

 All that is needed to obtain an account is an email address.
 After registering for an account, a message is sent to the email address for verification.
 Once confirmed through email, the account is activated.
-These are free accounts so there is no need to enter payment information.
+There is no need to enter payment information.

 Free webhosting accounts are always a subdomain.
 This means that the web address will be something like http://mikep.podserver.info.
 The main domain is "podserver.info".
 If you wanted a web address like http://your_name.com, this would be its own domain that would need to be registered separately.
 Registering a domain involves a fee.
 While some sites will advertise that they offer a free domain, they will invariably charge a monthly fee to recoup the cost.